DataDog/dd-trace-rb/docs/GettingStarted.md

       - [Add additional Datadog configuration settings](#additional-configuration)
       - [Activate or reconfigure Datadog instrumentation](#integration-instrumentation)

+#### Configuring OpenTelemetry

+You can send OpenTelemetry traces directly to the Datadog agent (without `ddtrace`) by using OTLP.
+Check out our documentation on [OTLP ingest in the Datadog Agent](https://docs.datadoghq.com/tracing/setup_overview/open_standards/#otlp-ingest-in-datadog-agent) for details.

 ### Connect your application to the Datadog Agent